 How to work on your Local Pages

-Then make your listing catchy by adding the most gorgeous cover photo that you can, along with 5 or more other photographs to showcase (people often judge exclusively on imagery).
-As a restaurant, make those images as tantalizing as possible!
+Then make your listing catchy by adding your best cover photo, along with 5 or more other photographs to showcase (people often judge exclusively on imagery).
+Make those images as appealing and beautiful as possible, showing off your food and your restaurant’s vibe.

 Local Search and Its Importance for a Local Restaurant

-Over a 30-day period, the business's information from Google My Business was displayed:
+Over 30 days, the business's information from Google My Business was displayed:

 From that information, it had actions of: